Caroline Wozniacki: Wozniacki vs. Radwańska

 Wozniacki and Agnieszka Radwańska have met 17 times with Wozniacki leading the head-to-head 11–6.
 Wozniacki leads 9–6 on hardcourts and 2–0 on clay.

 They first met at the 2007 Nordic Light Open with Radwańska taking the victory in straight sets.
 After that win, Wozniacki won the next five matches before the streak snapped at the 2012 Sydney International where she lost in three sets.
 Radwańska then won the next two matches before that streak was snapped at the 2014 Western & Southern Open where she lost in straight sets.
 After this event, Wozniacki took another four consecutive wins, then she lost at the 2016 Wuhan Open in straight sets.
 A week later, she lost again at the 2016 China Open in straight sets.
 Their next two meetings were at the 2017 Qatar Ladies Open and the 2017 Rogers Cup.
 Wozniacki won both matches in straight sets.

 Wozniacki vs. Kerber

 Wozniacki and Kerber have met 16 times with both having won 8 of them.

+Wozniacki vs. Kvitová

+Wozniacki and Kvitová have met 15 times with Kvitová leading the head-to-head 8-7.